 Other relationship settings

 If this setting is true then any empty parent assets that have a child with a suitable file will use their child's file for thumbnail, display and download purposes.
-Giving the parent it's own file will override use of the child file.
+Adding a file to the parent would override the use of the child file.

-This works the same way as the child setting but applies to empty child assets that have parent assets with suitable files.
-Again giving the child it's own file will override use of the parent file.
+This works the same way as the child setting but applies to empty child assets that have a parent asset with a suitable file.
+As above, adding a file to teh child asset would override use of the parent file.

-Note: These two settings can not be used in conjunction with one another.
-Setting them both to true will result in the application not being able to start up.
+Note: These two settings cannot be used in conjunction with one another.